julianoczkowski/modus-nextjs-demos/README.md

 # Modus Next.js Demos

-Demo pages for [Modus Web Components](https://github.com/trimble-oss/modus-web-components) Next.js integration.
+Demo pages for Modus Web Components Next.js integration.
+This package automatically provides demo pages for all Modus Web Components in your Next.js application.

 ## Installation